-- 1. An endpoint generates an interrupt.
-There is a separate wire per interrupt type, which is used to communicate the internal interrupt to the central interrupt handling block of the power domain.
-Across endpoints, the central interrupt handling block groups individual internal interrupt signals in order of endpoint NodeID. - 2.
-The central interrupt handling block uses a simple arbitration mechanism to record the NodeID of the endpoint for which the external interrupt is raised.
-For a description of the arbitration mechanism, see 2.6.5 Two-level interrupt generation on page 2-83.
-The interrupt handler reads the register and uses the NodeID value to read the corresponding interrupt and error logging registers within the endpoint.
-See 3.11 Network Interface IDM registers on page 3-251. - 3.
-The IDM_ERRSTATUS on page 3-255 register in the endpoint indicates the type of error.
-AMNI, HSNI, and HMNI units have Interrupt Status and Interrupt Mask registers.
-For more information, see the NI registers in Chapter 3 Programmers model on page 3-115.
-The IDM_ERRADDR_LSB on page 3-256/IDM_ERRADDR_MSB on page 3-257 and IDM_ERRMISC0 on page 3-257/ IDM_ERRMISC01 on page 3-258 registers provide further details about the attributes of the request. - 4.
+- 1. An endpoint generates an interrupt. - There is a separate wire per interrupt type, which is used to communicate the internal interrupt to the central interrupt handling block of the power domain.
+Across endpoints, the central interrupt handling block groups individual internal interrupt signals in order of endpoint Node ID. - 2.
+The central interrupt handling block uses a simple arbitration mechanism to record the Node ID of the endpoint for which the external interrupt is raised. - For a description of the arbitration mechanism, see 2.6.5 Two-level interrupt generation on page 2-88.

+The interrupt handler reads the register and uses the Node ID value to read the corresponding interrupt and error logging registers within the endpoint.

+- For more information, see 3.11 Network Interface IDM registers on page 3-260. - 3.
+The IDM_ERRSTATUS on page 3-264 register in the endpoint indicates the type of error.
+AMNI, HSNI, and HMNI units have interrupt status and interrupt mask registers. - For more information, see the network interface registers in Chapter 3 Programmers model on page 3-123.
+For more information on the attributes of the request, see the registers on IDM_ERRADDR_LSB on page 3-266, IDM_ERRADDR_MSB on page 3-266, IDM_ERRMISCO on page 3-267, and IDM_ERRMISCO1 on page 3-267. - 4.
 When software has finished processing an error, it can separately clear any interrupt that was asserted in relation to the error.
-Software can clear the interrupt by clearing the interrupt status register.
-Software can also clear the error status flag by clearing the V field of the IDM_ERRSTATUS on page 3-255 register.
-A subsequent error-causing transaction can then be stored and processed processing.
+Software can clear the interrupt by clearing the interrupt status register. - Software can also clear the error status flag by clearing the V field of the IDM_ERRSTATUS on page 3-264 register.
+A subsequent error-causing transaction can then be stored and processed.